Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/R_downstream_functionalAnalysis.md

 teaching: 10
 exercises: 10
 questions:
-- "What is R?"
+- "What is Gene enrichment (GO) analysis"
-- "What is RStudio"
+- "What is Gene Ontology"
-- "Experimental design?"
+- "How can you visualise GO terms or KEGG pathway as networks ?"

 objectives:
-- "An introduction to R,  Rstudio and how to run RStudio interactively on a Nimbus instance"
+- "Gene enrichment analysis"
 keypoints:
 - XXX
 ---